grahambancroft/vanilla-brochure-theme/README.md

 ```
 ## Vanilla brochure theme local development

-To develop on Vanilla itself, simply pull down the project and make changes.
+To develop on Vanilla brochure theme itself, simply pull down the project and make changes.

-To test it locally using our recommended tooling, you need to first install dependencies:
+To test it locally using our recommended tooling, you need to first install dependencies.

-You need to have bundler installed
+You need to have bundler installed:

 ``` bash
 gem install bundler
 ```

 You need to have node and npm.
-To install follow the [installation instructions](https://docs.npmjs.com/getting-started/installing-node) on this page.
+To install, follow the [NPM installation instructions](https://docs.npmjs.com/getting-started/installing-node).

 ``` bash
 bundle install